Find Your Wine Preference in a Minute

 What’s in your coffee mug?

-You can handle a little grit.
-Try an Old World Wine.
 TRY Nebbiolo, Sangiovese (Italy), Bordeaux red wines, Mourvédre (France), Tempranillo (Spain) and Aglianico (Italy)

 What’s at the breakfast table?